Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Background

-By generalizing neural network parameters to functions, we can combine multiple standard (real-valued) neural networks continuously, which enables them to learn efficiently.
-We show an example of commutative $C^*$-nets below.
+By generalizing neural network parameters to functions, we can combine multiple standard (real-valued) neural networks continuously, which enables them to learn efficiently. {In this paper, each real-valued network in a $C^*$-algebra net is called sub-model.} We show an example of commutative $C^*$-algebra nets below.
 To simplify the notation, we focus on the case where the network does not have biases.
 However, the same arguments are valid for the case where the network has biases.